 You can breed your corydoras whenever you like as long as you follow the following instructions for preparation.

 - You obviously need to pick healthy fish.
 This may seem like a no-brainer, but sometimes the fish are not in the best condition for breeding.
-If you have had to medicate your fish for any reason I would suggest waiting a few more weeks before starting the breeding process.
-This is because the medication can make the fish infertile for a short period of time.
+If you have had to medicate your fish for any reason I would suggest waiting a few more weeks before starting the breeding process to ensure healthy offspring.

 - Next, you need to reassess where your breeding/fry tank is to be situated.
 If it is near a window you will need to bear in mind that natural light and outside temperatures will interfere with the breeding activities in the aquarium.
 Try and move the breeding tank to a quiet, dark area of the room so that you have control over the light.
 (13 hours of soft light per day is perfect)